 developing countries have yet to achieve tangible and lasting improvements in

-need to organize into associations, cooperatives and guilds to strengthen their
+need to be organized into associations, cooperatives and guilds to strengthen their

-generating and improving opportunities for these self-help groups to grow.
+generation and improvement of opportunities for these self-help groups to grow.
 The

-identification, analysis and restructuring of existing framework conditions are,
+identification, analysis and restructuration of existing framework conditions are,

 therefore, crucial to poverty reduction.